-We will be using three different vaccines.
-These are called Pfizer-BioNTech, Moderna and Novavax.
+We will be using two different vaccines.
+These are called Pfizer-BioNTech and Novavax.
 The Novavax vaccine is currently only being used in medical studies.
 Everyone who takes part in the study will be given the same vaccine (Pfizer-BioNTech) for their first dose (which could be given in the study, or may already have been given in the community).
 They will then be given a second vaccination eight weeks later.
-There are four different possibilities for this second vaccination.
+There are three different possibilities for this second vaccination.
 The possibilities are:

 - 1. Another standard dose of Pfizer-BioNTech vaccine - 2.
-A half-standard dose of Pfizer-BioNTech vaccine - 3.
-A half-standard dose of Moderna vaccine - 4.
+A third of a dose of Pfizer-BioNTech vaccine - 3.
 A standard dose of Novavax vaccine.

 The vaccine you will be given for your second vaccination will be decided by chance.
 We use something called "randomisation" to do this.
-You do not have any say in which of the four you will receive.
+You do not have any say in which of the three you will receive.
 You and your parent/guardian will not be told which vaccine you have been given until later in the study.
 If you knew, it could make our results less reliable.